DEVOTIONALS

 that Jesus felt when everything He did was for the benefit of others.

-He often healed others and taught them how to live the good life, but
+He often healed others and taught them how to live an enriched life,

-most importantly He brought them the Good News of the plan of salvation.
+and He also brought them the Good News of the plan of salvation.

-Think for a moment of the impact of the Good News.
-Jesus wanted
+Think for a moment about the core message of the Good News.
+Jesus

-everyone to understand that there are only two options when we step
+wanted everyone to understand that there are only two options for us

 (1) We will spend our eternity in agony and separation from God, or